PaoloZesatiTec/TareasDeWeb/Sprites/README_SPRITES.md

 # Simple HTML Canvas Game: Coin Collector

-This project is a simple 2D game built using **HTML5 Canvas** and **JavaScript**.
+This project is a simple 2D game built using **HTML** and **JavaScript**.
 The game features a player character that can move around the screen using the **WASD keys**, collect animated coins, and interact with the canvas in real time.

 ## Features